Miracle10-hub/Python-Game/README.md

 # Python-Game
-I have created a snake game using my basic understanding of python
+I have created a snake game using my basic understanding of python by Miracle Nkundabela